SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-print-to-blender-console/index.md

 show_right_bar = true
 # show_next_and_previous_arrows = false # If false (or not set), will hide the left/right arrows next to the articles' title for navigating between articles
 # show_related_articles = false # If false, it wont show the related articles at the bottom.
 If true (or non set), they will show.
-# article_cover = 'images/print-to-python-console-(Gif5).gif' # local path for the image used as the cover.
+# featured_image = 'images/print-to-python-console-(Gif5).gif' # local path for the image used as the cover.
 NOTE: Check its extension! (.png set as a template)
-article_cover = 'images/ezgif-4-d56598319b.gif' # local path for the image used as the cover.
+featured_image = 'images/ezgif-4-d56598319b.gif' # local path for the image used as the cover.
 NOTE: Check its extension! (.png set as a template)
 # NOTE Since this is a leaf bundle (page in its own folder), placing an image in the same folder with the name 'cover' (no matter its extension) will be used as the cover AUTOMATICALLY.
-BUT if 'article_cover' is set, it will use that (this is also useful for having different covers for each language, if that is needed).
+BUT if 'featured_image' is set, it will use that (this is also useful for having different covers for each language, if that is needed).
 # # ------- FEATURE OPTIONS --------
 # featured = true # if true, the article will be featured in the index page.
 # featured_title = 'Print to Blender Console' # if set, it will use this as the title in the featured card.
 If not, it will use the article's title.